Wolfram von Richthofen: Luftstreitkräfte

 Before he joined the Air Service, Richthofen was given leave in Germany until he reported to the 14th Flying Replacement Regiment based at Halle, one of several large flight schools.
 At this point in the war, German training was more thorough and longer than that of the British Royal Flying Corps (RFC) and at least equal to that of the French Air Force and the United States Army Air Service (USAAS).
 His training lasted three months, and he was assigned to the 11th Flying Replacement Battalion for advanced training in March 1918.

 On 4 April 1918, Richthofen was assigned to Jagdgeschwader 1, commanded by his cousin Manfred von Richthofen.
 On 21 April, Wolfram flew his first mission.
 As he was a new pilot, Manfred instructed him to avoid the fighting.
 When the squadron became engaged in a dogfight, Wolfram climbed and circled above the fray.
-Lieutenant Wilfred May also a new pilot was also circling above the dogfight.
+RAF Lieutenant Wilfred May, also a new pilot, was also circling above the dogfight.
 He attacked and pursued Richtofen.
 On seeing his cousin being attacked, Manfred flew to his rescue and fired on May, causing him to pull away and saving Wolfram's life.
 Richthofen pursued May across the Somme.
 It was in this pursuit that Manfred was killed in action.

-Wolfram continued flying and went on to claim eight aerial victories before the armistice ended the war on 11 November 1918.
+Wolfram continued flying and went on to claim eight aerial victories in the Fokker D.VII before the armistice ended the war on 11 November 1918.